yeetpost/yeetpost-node/README.md

 # yeetpost-node

-yeetpost-node is a JavaScript library for posting to multiple social media platforms via one unified API.
+yeetpost-node (`yeetpost` in npm) is a JavaScript library for posting to multiple social media platforms via one unified API.

 Features: